 Question 3.6

 Dante’s Paradiso reflects a problem that has yet remained unsolved in the mathematical world, that of squaring the circle.
 Simply put, squaring the circle refers to using only a straight edge and compass to draw a square with an area equal to that of a given circle.
 In his final stanza, Dante uses a reference to the problem of squaring the circle to depict the problem of an overwhelmed intellect, inspired by his vision of heaven and his inability to grasp it.
-Dante uses the mathematical explanation to explain his inability to grasp the rationality of ...
+Dante uses the mathematical explanation to explain his inability to grasp the rationality of the vision he saw, ...

 Introduction

 Every individual belongs to a particular native language of a specific community that is different from a language of wider communication (national or standard language) that is usually a second language to the community.
 Both the vernacular and standard language contribute significantly to the understanding of literature studies hence the need to explore several excerpts of works done by early authors in both languages.
-There are several readings (original and translated) in which medieval texts represent their origins, strategies and purposes in the society in which in most cases is to guide readers in medieval English literature while also ...
+There are several readings (original and translated) in which medieval texts represent their origins, strategies and purposes in the society in which in most cases is to guide readers in medieval English literature while also serving as one mapping ...

 Dante’s Confession – A Literary Analysis

 In his “Inferno” Dante Alighieri, the author of The Divine Comedy, portrays himself as the 35 year old Dante the Pilgrim, who is “Midway along the journey of [his] life” (Alighieri & Musa, 2002).
 Alighieri’s Dante the Pilgrim is a man who has “wandered off from the straight path” (Alighieri & Musa, 2002) and has gone astray from “the path of truth” (Alighieri & Musa, 2002).
 Dante wrote the Inferno as a public confession of his sins, to make his readers comprehend the redemption of the soul.
 After all, confession is the first step toward redemption.
-In the Inferno, Dante the ...
+In the Inferno, Dante the Pilgrim feels ...

 World Literature